 Research data reveals a link between hearing health and cardiovascular health.4 In fact, the two often correspond.
 A healthy cardiovascular system appears to have a positive effect on hearing.

 Our complex hearing systems are sensitive to changes in blood flow and inadequate blood flow can damage hearing.
 Researchers theorize that hearing loss can result from damage to blood vessels in the inner ear.
 Damaged blood vessels reduce blood flow, causing possible permanent damage to the structures in the inner ear.
 Unlike other structures in our bodies, the inner ear does not have a backup supply of blood flow, leaving it vulnerable to damage with inadequate blood flow.
 Professor and Vice Chair of Otolaryngology and Communication Sciences at the Medical College of Wisconsin, David R. Friedland, M.D., Ph.D. explains, “The inner ear is so sensitive to blood flow that it is possible that abnormalities in the cardiovascular system could be noted here earlier than in other less sensitive parts of the body.”

 The link between hearing health and cardiovascular health is strong.
 Hearing loss is seldom found in isolation.
-In fact, the opposite is true, it is often accompanied by other health conditions.
+Many times it is accompanied by other health conditions.
 The connection between hearing health and cardiovascular health has led many professionals to believe the ear may be a window into the heart.

 According to audiologist Charles E. Bishop, Assistant Professor in the University of Mississippi Medical Center’s Department of Otolaryngology and Communicative Sciences, “Hearing health should not be assessed in a vacuum.
 There is simply too much evidence that hearing loss is related to cardiovascular disease and other health conditions.
 It’s time we maximized the information we have in order to benefit the individual’s overall well-being.”